sanity-io/sanity/packages/@sanity/client/README.md

   .inc({numSold: 1}) // Increment field by count
   .commit() // Perform the patch and return a promise .then(updatedBike => {
-    console.log('Hurray, the bike is updated!', updatedBike) })
+    console.log('Hurray, the bike is updated!
+New document:') console.log(updatedBike)
+  })
   .catch(err => {
     console.error('Oh no, the update failed: ', err.message)